-Being barefoot on the beach can help you become healthier – and exercising in the sand has unique advantages.
+Being barefoot can help you become healthier – and exercising barefoot has unique advantages.
 In particular, working out on beach sand can help strengthen your core muscles and legs.

 There are hundreds of muscles, ligaments and tendons in the human foot.
 These “primate muscles” are there for a reason.
 Nature intended them to be supple and strong – to help us run, jump, climb, and balance.

-Shoes are overrated.
-Though they help protect the feet from glass and extreme weather – and create cushioning from modern asphalt – shoes can also weaken and cramp the feet which, in turn, impacts the health of the rest of the body.
-It’s can be beneficial to sometimes move around outdoors without shoes.
+Though shoes help protect the feet from glass and extreme weather – and create cushioning from modern asphalt – shoes can also weaken and cramp the feet which, in turn, impacts the health of the rest of the body.

 - Our feet are designed to ground us and provide us with a base of postural support.